Bafta Film Awards 2019 - When is the ceremony, how can I watch and who might win?

 Everything you need to know about the star-studded awards ceremony at the Royal Albert Hall

 Hollywood’s biggest stars are set to cross the Atlantic once again for the annual British Academy Film Awards (Baftas) in London.
-Absolutely Fabulous star Joanna Lumley will return to host, so expect plenty of schmaltz and inside-jokes.
+Joanna Lumley will return to host, so expect plenty of absolutely fabulous jokes.

 Here’s everything you need to know about the ceremony, including when the awards show takes place, who’s nominated, and how to watch.